-Croatia has reasonable gaming laws that allow residents to play real money games online without fear of prosecution or other harassment.
-As long as you’re 18 years of age or older, you’re free to play at either government-sponsored Croatian betting sites or foreign websites based out of other jurisdictions.
+Croatia has reasonable gambling laws that allow residents to play real money games online without fear of prosecution or other harassment.
+As long as you’re 18 years of age or older, you’re free to play at either government-sponsored legal Croatia betting sites or foreign websites based out of other jurisdictions.
 Getting started is a simple matter of choosing a site and signing up for an account.

 These betting sites do not hold Croatian gaming licenses but they are licensed by other European jurisdictions.
 If safety is one of your primary concerns, you can take comfort knowing that these are all upstanding, professional gaming companies.